eorroe/SemanticHTML/README.md

 What if we could write our markup like this:

-**First think you'll notice is I'm using `app` keyword, this is just what I would use but corresoponding to the app.
+**First thing you'll notice is I'm using `app` keyword, this is just what I would use but corresoponding to the app.
 For a Twitter application I may use `twitter`**

 ```HTML
 <app-steps>